saramibreak/DiscImageCreator/README.md

     "Pregap" of the 1st track of the 2nd session.
   - (Track AA).bin / (Track AA)(Session 1).bin / (Track AA)(Session 2).bin
     "Lead-out".
-  - (Subs control) (Track xx).bin
-    Track is separated with priority given to the subchannel control flag.
-  - (Subs indexes) (Track xx).bin
+  - (Subs desync) (Track xx).bin
-    Track is separated with priority given to the subchannel indexes.
+    Track is separated with priority given to the subchannel control flag and/or indexes.
 - .c2
   c2 error binary image of the CD.
 1 bit expresses 1 byte.
 - .ccd